My Fellow Americans: Filming

-Most of the principal filming for the film was done in the mountains of western North Carolina.
+Most of the filming took place in the mountains of western North Carolina.
 Scenes were filmed along the Broad River where it flows into Lake Lure in Rutherford County, Dillsboro, along the Great Smoky Mountains Railroad; Waynesville, where a giant clown sign crashes through their windshield as they try to flee and where they find the baby in the stolen car is in Marshall, North Carolina; and in Asheville, at the Biltmore Estate.

 In Asheville, North Carolina, the downtown area stands in for an unnamed town in West Virginia.
 There, the Western Carolina University Marching Band portrays the "All Dorothy Marching Band" (a fictional group based on Dorothy Gale in The Wizard of Oz), at a gay pride parade.

 In his memoirs, Garner wrote that he enjoyed working with Lemmon but felt Segal "was a self appointed genius who didn't know his ass from second base and Jack and I both knew it."

 Reception

 My Fellow Americans received mixed reviews from critics.
-It holds a 47% rating on Rotten Tomatoes based on 60 reviews and with an average rating of 5.3/10 and the critical consensus: "It doesn't commit any impeachable offenses, but My Fellow Americans lacks strong regulatory oversight of its toothless political satire and misuse of comedic talent."
+It holds a 48% rating on Rotten Tomatoes based on 61 reviews and the critical consensus: "It doesn't commit any impeachable offenses, but My Fellow Americans lacks strong regulatory oversight of its toothless political satire and misuse of comedic talent."

 Roger Ebert of the Chicago Sun-Times praised Lemmon and Garner, but felt the film was "a series of cheap shots and missed opportunities".
 However, he said that "a lot of the cheap shots are funny, and maybe the climate is wrong for sharply barbed political satire.
 I dunno.
 This is not a great comedy and will be soon forgotten, but it has nice moments."
 James Berardinelli of ReelViews also complimented the actors, writing "Lemmon and Garner slip comfortably into their roles" and saying the movie has "some good one-liners", but he criticized the "failed attempts to inject embarrassingly trite melodrama and recycled action sequences into the story" and also felt the political satire was "weak and obligatory".
 Mick LaSalle of the San Francisco Chronicle described My Fellow Americans as a "pleasing but mediocre film, with a great cast, a great story and a misguided script."